mohamedsch/findPapers/README.md

 ## 📖 Features

 - Fetch publications from the **Springer, ELSEVIER, IEEE, Web of Science, and CrossRef APIs**.
-- Filter results based on keywords, dates, or publication type.
+- Filter results based on Queries, keywords, dates, or publication type.
-- Export data for further analysis in pdf formats.
+- Export data for further analysis in XLSX/PDF format.
 - Designed for **Systematic Literature Reviews**.

 ---